drewrodrigues/drewrodrigues/README.md

 ![Visual Studio Code](https://img.shields.io/badge/Visual%20Studio%20Code-0078d7.svg?style=for-the-badge&logo=visual-studio-code&logoColor=white)

 ### Cool Random Things I Built
-- [shop_track](https://github.com/drewrodrigues/shop_track): 🧋 Overly complex scraper and shop management system for [boba & black](https://www.instagram.com/boba.and.black/?hl=en)
+- 🧋 [shop_track](https://github.com/drewrodrigues/shop_track): Overly complex scraper and shop management system for [boba & black](https://www.instagram.com/boba.and.black/?hl=en).
-- flippinEasy: 📗 Landing page, newsletter signup, payment flow and more for an 80+ page ebook I made to help people learn how to flip products
+- 📗 flippinEasy: Landing page, newsletter signup, payment flow and more for an 80+ page ebook I made to help people learn how to flip products.
+- ❤️ instadate [client](https://github.com/drewrodrigues/instadate-client) & [server](https://github.com/drewrodrigues/instadate-api): Mobile app that gets people from behind their phones and on dates.
+The idea was to have a limit amount of messages and to push users off the platform as soon as possible.

 ### 👍🏽 Thanks For Dropping By
 - 👀 Checkout my <a href="https://portfolio.drewrodrigues.com/" target="_blank">portfolio</a>